Get Pre-Approved Today

 Category One: Identification verification

-Before you can begin applying for a mortgage, your lender will want to verify your identification.
+Before you can begin applying for a mortgage, your lender would want to verify your identity.
 Quite simply, you'll need to show:

 • A government-issued ID (with current address)